SerjoPepper/bot-brother/README.md

 })
 ```

-Otherwise if your node.js server is available outside, use follow code:
+Otherwise if your node.js server is available outside, use following code:
 ```js
 var bb = require('bot-brother');
 var bot = bb({